UFCW 1518 supports international students

 Funding Studies

-72% of international students we surveyed relied on income earned from working in Canada as the primary source of funding for their studies.
-This heavy reliance on part-time work while studying places immense pressure on students, impacting their academic performance and overall well-being.
+72% of international students rely on income earned from working in Canada as the primary source of funding for their studies.
+This reliance on part-time work impacts their academic performance and overall well-being.

 Financial Hardship